 - Some survivors of Hodgkin lymphoma have a higher risk of developing a secondary cancer, especially acute myeloid leukemia (following certain types of chemotherapy), non-Hodgkin lymphoma, lung cancer, or breast cancer.
-The risk of a secondary cancer is likely to be lower in the future because the treatments used now have fewer risks.
-Patients can lower their risk of secondary cancers by limiting other risk factors, such as smoking.
+The risk of a secondary cancer is likely to decrease in the future because the treatments used now have fewer risks.
+Patients can lower their risk of developing a secondary cancer by limiting or avoiding other risk factors, such as smoking.

 - Radiation therapy to the chest area can cause lung damage, increase the risk of heart disease, and increase the risk of lung cancer and breast cancer.
 It is important that men and women who received radiation to the chest limit other risk factors that may lead to heart damage, such as smoking, obesity, and high cholesterol.
 It is important that women who received radiation therapy to the chest begin regular breast cancer screening at an early age.

-- Patients who received anthracyclines (doxorubicin) or bleomycin during chemotherapy have a higher risk of heart damage and lung damage, respectively.
+- Patients who received anthracyclines (doxorubicin) or bleomycin during chemotherapy have a higher risk of both heart and lung damage.